aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/set-border/_index.md

 ## **Possible Usage Scenarios**
 When you want to set the border for a range, you don't need to set each cell individually.
 You can set the border on the range.
 Aspose.Cells for JavaScript via C++ offers this feature.
-This article provides a sample code that uses Aspose.Cells for JavaScript via C++ to set range border.
+This article provides a sample code that uses Aspose.Cells for JavaScript via C++ to set a range border.

 ## **Set Range border in Excel**
 To set the border of a range in Excel, you can follow these steps: